Mobaibio/react-native-biometrics/README.md

 ## Usage

-In order to start the screen in React Native first you can call `launch` method that is inside `@mobaibio-public/mobai-biometric`
+In order to start the screen in React Native first you can call `launch` method that can be imported from the `@mobaibio/mobai-biometric` package

 ```js
 import {